2026 Toyota Crown Model Review

 About the Toyota Crown

 The Toyota Crown might not be familiar to most Americans, but the nameplate has a long history stretching back decades in Japan.
-The Crown arrives in North America as a replacement for the Avalon, and it’s every bit as spacious as the car it replaces, but now features a much more luxurious interior, as well as a hybrid drivetrain that delivers both impressive fuel economy and serious performance numbers.
-Styling is a mix of sedan and SUV, with a taller body for an elevated driving position and good headroom, but with the ground clearance of a sedan, for more planted handling and a lower center of gravity.
+The Crown arrives in North America as a replacement for the Avalon and it’s every bit as spacious as the car it replaces.
+It features a much more luxurious interior and a hybrid drivetrain that delivers both impressive fuel economy and serious performance numbers.
+Styling is a mix of sedan and SUV, with a taller body for an elevated driving position and good headroom along with the ground clearance of a sedan for more planted handling and a lower center of gravity.
 Its sophisticated hybrid powertrain combined with innovative technology found throughout the cabin makes the Toyota Crown an outstanding alternative to your typical hybrid vehicle.

 What the Critics Say